andel7/azure_agents_demo/README.md

 1. **Specialized Agents**: Each agent has a specific role and expertise area
 2. **YAML Configuration**: Agent behaviors and instructions defined in configuration files
-3. **OpenAPI Integration**: Direct integration with OpenAI Images API for visual content
+3. **OpenAPI Integration**: Direct integration with Replicate Imagen-4 API for visual content
 4. **Azure AI Agents**: Leveraging Azure's agent framework for scalability and reliability

 ## 📁 Project Structure